 Oh, ah… club stuff.

 You too?
 At this hour?
-Why can’t you do it
+Why can’t you do it tomorrow?

 Can’t.
-I’ve got a full day of classes tomorrow.
+Full day of classes tomorrow.

 Good grief.
 Did you tell them that?